exakat/exakat/docs/Rules.rst

 ########################

-`'pathinfo() <http://www.php.net/pathinfo>`_ has a second argument to select only useful data.
+`pathinfo() <http://www.php.net/pathinfo>`_ has a second argument to select only useful data.

-It is twice faster to get only one element from `'pathinfo() <http://www.php.net/pathinfo>`_ than get the four of them, and use only one.
+It is twice faster to get only one element from `pathinfo() <http://www.php.net/pathinfo>`_ than get the four of them, and use only one.

-This analysis reports `'pathinfo() <http://www.php.net/pathinfo>`_ usage, without second argument, where only one or two indices are used, afte the call.
+This analysis reports `pathinfo() <http://www.php.net/pathinfo>`_ usage, without second argument, where only one or two indices are used, afte the call.

 .. code-block:: php